dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 #### WES for better tumor tissue characterization

-Whole exome sequencing (WES) is becoming a established method for variant characterization; this approach aims at capturing the entire coding regions of the genome, which are the most relevant for the tumor landscape.
-Thus, WES currently represents a good trade-off between the relevance of the genomic regions analyzed and the coverture needed for low-frequency variant determination.
+Whole exome sequencing (WES) is becoming a established method for variant characterization; this approach aims at capturing the entire coding regions of the genome, which are essentially the most relevant for the tumor landscape.
+Thus, WES currently represents a good trade-off between the breadth of the genomic regions analyzed and the cost of sequencing them at a suitable coverture for detecting low frequency variants.

 The Signatera (Natera) commercial assay, which is currently offered as a lab service, best exemplifies the harnessing of NGS developments on the tumor characterization end.
 In brief, initial tumor variants are sought after in both primary tumor tissue and matched normal tissue using a whole exome sequencing approach.
 This broad approachs allows to work out a set of 16 or more mutations that are subsequently considered for the creation of a bespoke test based on ultradeep multiplex PCR.
 Notably, the results of this test are processed via a propietary software for variant calling, considering the concomitant presence of at least 2 variants for ctDNA calling [@SignateraOverview].
 The current evidence of its clinical utility has earned it the designation of Breakthrough Device by the Food and Drug Administration in the United States.
 As described before, many large-scale prospective clinical trials are being currently conducted that use Signatera as their method of choice for MRD-ctDNA detection (GALAXY, BESPOKE CRC), which will provide further evidence of the clinical utility of the method.